Moussa Kamara

-Moussa Kamara (born 3 April 1999) is a professional footballer who plays as centre-back.
-Born in France, he plays for the Gambia national team.
+Moussa Kamara (born 3 April 1999) is a professional footballer who plays as centre-back for Al-Naft SC in the Iraqi Premier League.
+Born in France, he has represented the Gambia national team.

 Club career

 Born in Paris, Kamara started in Montfermeil FC, and joined the youth academy of Toulouse in 2014.

 On 18 August 2021, Kamara joined newly promoted Danish 1st Division club Jammerbugt FC on a deal until the end of 2021.
 He left again at the end of the season.

 International career

 Kamara was born in France and is of Gambian descent.
 He debuted for the Gambia national football team in a friendly 1-0 win over Morocco on 12 June 2019.